 Fancy Hands hires at-home assistants to complete short tasks.
 Must have a computer, high-speed internet, audio headset, and either a landline or iPhone.

 Hilton hires remote reservation sales specialists and customer care coordinators.
-To qualify for these positions, you must have a computer, a dedicated landline, headset, high-speed internet, webcam, and a dedicated office space.
+To qualify for these positions, you must have a computer, a dedicated landline, headset, high-speed internet, webcam, and dedicated office space.

 Leapforce hires independent agents to perform web search evaluation.
 You must have a reliable computer and internet connection.
 No fees are required to get started.